Angular Cheilitis Causes

-Fungal infection is the most common cause of angular cheilitis.
+Fungal infection is the most common cause.
 This annoying inflammation is generally caused by a type of yeast called Candida.
-But certain bacteria strains, like Staphylococcus, can cause angular cheilitis (also referred to as perleche, angular stomatitis or cheilosis) as well.
+But certain bacteria strains, like Staphylococcus, can cause cracked corners of the mouth (also referred to as perleche, angular stomatitis or cheilosis) as well.

 Symptoms of Minor Angular Cheilitis